 Snorkelling and scuba diving is also possible at many points along Turkey’s Mediterranean coast, such as in Marmaris, for example, although what’s on offer doesn’t come close to the Red Sea.

-Hiking is one of the most rewarding activities in the Middle East, with memorable trails in Iran, Israel, Jordan, Lebanon and Turkey.
+Hiking is one of the most rewarding activities in the Middle East, with memorable trails in Iran, Israel, Jordan, Lebanon, Turkey and Oman.
 Day hikes are possible everywhere, but there are some intriguing longer-haul options as well.